 The British Guild of Travel Writers' top annual tourism awards were announced on November 2 on the eve of World Travel Market.
 The King Richard III Visitor Centre in Leicester won in the UK category, the Andreasstrasse Memorial & Education Centre, Erfurt, Germany took top honours in the European Category while the High Line Park in NYC was the winner for the Wider World category.

-The awards were presented at a glittering awards ceremony in London's Savoy Hotel last night, sponsored by the Belgian Tourist Office, Brussels and Wallonia.
+The awards were presented at a glittering awards ceremony in London's Savoy Hotel, sponsored by the Louisiana Tourist Board and Brand USA.

-Each tourism project was completed within the past three years, each was nominated by a Guild member and they were all selected via a secret ballot of the Guild's 275 professional journalists, writers, editors, photographers and broadcasters.
-They were asked to evaluate each proposed project on the basis of both its tourism potential and its benefit to the local community.
+Each tourism project was completed within the past three years, each was nominated by a Guild member and selected via a secret ballot of the Guild's 270 professional journalists, writers, editors, photographers, broadcasters and bloggers.
+The Guild members proposing a project were asked to evaluate these on the basis of both its tourism potential and its benefit to the local community.